tarunaz/spring-petclinic/readme.md

 ## Install Artifactory

-If you don't have Artifactory installed already, you can use the OSS version or sign up for a 30 day trial at JFrog
+If you don't have Artifactory installed already, you can sign up for a 30 day trial at JFrog

 ```
 docker volume create artifactory-data